 Want to know why toddlers reject vegetables?
 Most parents inadvertently teach them to.

-No one does it deliberately, “Hey, we’ve got to stop this veggie-eating thing.
-It’s time to make sure Lucy loathes lima beans.”
+No one does it deliberately, no one says “Hey, honey we’ve got to stop this veggie-eating thing and make sure the kids can’t stand anything green.”

 But most parents don’t actively help their children cultivate a taste for vegetables.
 In fact, they teach their kids to prefer other kinds of flavors instead.